amaurremi/correlated/README.md

 # Correlated Calls Analysis

-The goal of this project is to make data flow analysis of Java programs more precise by eliminating infeasible paths through correlated calls.
+The goal of this project is to make data flow analysis of Java programs more precise by eliminating infeasible paths through *correlated calls*.
 Two method calls are considered correlated if they are invoked on the same receiver object.

 ## Project